jrhouston/k8slock/README.md

 # k8slock [![Godoc](https://godoc.org/github.com/jrhouston/k8slock?status.svg)](https://godoc.org/github.com/jrhouston/k8slock) [![Go Report Card](https://goreportcard.com/badge/github.com/jrhouston/k8slock)](https://goreportcard.com/report/github.com/jrhouston/k8slock)

-k8slock is a Go module that makes it easy to do distributed locking by implementing the [sync.Locker](https://golang.org/pkg/sync/#Locker) interface using the [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) resource from the Kubernetes coordination API.
+k8slock is a Go module that makes it easy to do distributed locking using the [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) resource from the Kubernetes coordination API.

 If you want to use Kubernetes to create a simple distributed lock, this module is for you.

+This module implements the [sync.Locker](https://golang.org/pkg/sync/#Locker) interface using the `Lock()` and `Unlock()` functions.

+This module also supports using contexts via the `LockContext()` and `UnlockContext()` functions.

 ## Basic Usage